bcgov/rsbc-digital-forms/qa/extension/DEVELOPER.md

 ## Libraries

 There is one library used by this extension: [Chance.js](https://chancejs.com/).
-Rather than hot-linking to the library, it is included as chance.min.js in this extension.
-This saves the developer's bandwidth and protects against a new release introducing incompatible changes that break this extension.
+Rather than hot-linking to the Chance.js web site, it is included in this extension as chance.min.js.
+This saves the developer's bandwidth and protects against a new release of Chance.js introducing incompatible changes that break this extension.

 ## After making changes
-If you make a change to the code in this extension, you must reload the extension in your browser.
+If you make a change to the code in this extension, you must reload it in your browser.
 This is done from the Extensions page.
 If developer mode is enabled, you should see a link to reload the extension.
 You must also reload the tab where the form is loaded, which will activate the new version of the extension.

 ![Alt text](images/reload.png)